siruguri/railsschool-catchup-ruby/level1/v2/course_content/object_oriented.md

 # Advanced Topics

+* Something to think about: Why are objects initialized by calling the `new` method, even though the corresponding method definition in the Class itself is called `initialize`?
 * Discovering all the properties of a class: You can read the documentation for a class to learn all of its properties and methods, or for a quick list of names, you can use the instance_methods method available to all object instances in Ruby.
 This list might be a bit unwieldy for most classes, because it includes not just the methods of the class but of all of its ancestor classes too - to understand how to separate the two, you'll have to read up a bit on [the Ruby class hierarchy and method inheritance](http://rubylearning.com/satishtalim/ruby_inheritance.html).
 * In Ruby, **all** methods are attached to some class - just as all classes have methods, so do all methods have a class.
 So what class are the methods that you define "by themselves" in your application attached to?
 The answer is these "top-level" methods are created as [private methods of the Object class](http://stackoverflow.com/questions/1761148/where-are-methods-defined-at-the-ruby-top-level).